chroosh/cs6841/notes/securityeverywhere.md

 on Pan Am Boeing 747 model aircraft that he noticed while walking by a shop.

 So having the imagination - or the "what if" is so important as well.

+# Maccas run
+Was at Maccas, and they have deals for mobile users - two to be specific.
+Was feeling pretty hungry so I decided to buy both meals.
+How the Maccas app works is that you submit the order through your phone and receive an orderID that allows you to pick up the order from the counter.
+The app should theoretically issue you with two ID's so you can pick both up.

+But it doesn't support the display of multiple orderID's.
+So I could pick up my second order but not my first order.
+I kept waiting for my first order but it never came.
+After talking to the staff about it they said it wasn't even on the system.

+As a result they just decided to make the order on the spot for me and pass it to me.
+To be fair, I did have some record of the order in my recent orders section of the app;
+just no orderID associated with that order.
+The order isn't even timestamped so in theory you could just take a screenshot of that particular screen and present to the staff and say the exact same thing.